symbol/symbol-docs/source/getting-started/setup-workstation.rst

 Creating a test account
 ***********************

-An account is a key pair (private and public key) associated to a mutable state stored in the NEM blockchain.
+An account is a key pair (private and public key) associated to a mutable state stored in the ProximaX blockchain.
 In other words, you have a deposit box on the blockchain, which only you can modify with your key pair.
 As the name suggests, the private key has to be kept secret at all times.
 Anyone with access to the private key, ultimately has control over the account.

 The **public key** is cryptographically derived from the private key.
 It would take millions of years to do the reverse process and therefore, the public key is safe to be shared.

-Finally, the account address is generated with the public key, following the NEM blockchain protocol.
+Finally, the account address is generated with the public key, following the ProximaX blockchain protocol.
 Share this address instead of the public key, as it contains more information, such as a validity check or which network it uses (public, testnet or private).

 :doc:`NEM2-CLI <../cli/overview>` conveniently allows you to perform the most commonly used commands from your terminal i.e. using it to interact with the blockchain, setting up an account, sending funds, etc.